Supporting Early Dental Development

 • Guiding jaw growth:

-• Improving how the bite functions:
+• Improving bite function:

 A well-aligned bite may reduce strain on the teeth and make chewing more comfortable.